-Our Designated Safeguarding Lead is: Our Deputy Designated Safeguarding Lead is: Mrs Alison Humphries Mrs Rachel Hancock
+Our Designated Safeguarding Lead is: Our Deputy Designated Safeguarding Lead is:

+15. Salegual ullig Leau is.

+Mrs Alison Humphries Miss Toni Roper

 If you have any concerns about the welfare of any of our children, you can report them to the above-named persons.